List of people with motor neuron disease: Deceased

+A to M

+Actor Eric Dane's death 10 months after announcing his diagnosis of the disease prompted a 200% increase in the donations the ALS Foundation received.

 Singer Roberta Flack was forced to end her 54 year singing career upon her diagnosis with ALS in 2022.

 Public awareness of the disease gained prominence upon the diagnosis of baseball player Lou Gehrig, whose name would become an alternative title for the disease.

 Astrophysicist Stephen Hawking, whose ALS was diagnosed in 1963, had the disease for 55 years, the longest recorded time one had the disease.
 He died at the age of 76 in 2018.

 Actor David Niven began showing symptoms of ALS in interviews, and would be officially diagnosed in 1980.

 The 11th century monk Hermann of Reichenau had a lifelong disease that is considered likely to have been ALS.
 This would make him one of the earliest known patients of the disease.

-Chairman Mao Zedong was reported to have been suffering from ALS.
+Chairman Mao Zedong was reported to have been suffering from ALS later in his life.